-This year, we have seen an increase in the size of the Register, hitting 180,000 registrants for the first time.
-Although the rate of growth in some areas has levelled off, with new groups joining the Register and with the steady stream of students from approved courses, we are continuing to predict growth here.
-This makes our commitment to customer service more important than ever.
+Primarily, we have seen an increase in the size of the Register, hitting 180,000 registrants for the first time.
+Although the rate of growth in some areas has levelled off, with new groups joining the Register and with the steady stream of students from approved courses we are continuing to predict growth here.
+This makes our commitment to customer services more important than ever.

-Elsewhere in the organisation, the number of fitness-to-practise cases continues to rise, with 424 allegations received and 156 Conduct and Competency and Health Committee panel hearings held, an increase from 322 allegations and 107 hearings last year.
+Elsewhere in the organisation, the number of fitness to practise cases continues to rise, with 424 allegations received and 156 hearings held, an increase from 322 allegations and 107 hearings last year.
 As part of our ongoing improvements to the process, we have re-published our key brochures on fitness to practise: documents that give information to members of the public and to health professionals about what we do.

-Meanwhile, employees from across the departments here at the HPC have been preparing for the first set of CPD audits, which will begin in May 2008.
-The first groups to be audited will be chiropodists / podiatrists, and operating department practitioners.
+Meanwhile, employees from across the departments here at HPC have been preparing for the first set of CPD audits, which will begin in May 2008.
+The first groups to be audited will be chiropodists / podiatrists and operating department practitioners.